NethermindEth/horus-checker/README.md

 because **local variables cannot be referenced in preconditions or postconditions**.

+#### Why am I getting `Unknown`?

+There are many reasons why an SMT solver may timeout on a query.
+Unfortunately, satisfiability is a very difficult problem, and it is very difficult to accurately predict how long a query will take to solve.

+However, besides increasing the timeout passed to the solver with the `-t` flag, it may also be helpful to try using a different solver backend to resolve `Unknown` results.
+It is notable that `cvc5` (the default solver) does not perform well with nonlinear arithmetic, and thus it is better to use `z3` or `mathsat` for these cases.

+It is also sometimes helpful to rewrite your annotations in a different, but logically equivalent form, as this sometimes has the effect of making the query easier for solver.

 ## Usage

 Horus consists of two command-line tools, `horus-compile` and `horus-check`.